microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapi/DeploymentTemplates/README.md

 In addition to this, the "Diagnose and "solve problems" item near the top of the pane can yield crucial insight into some problems your deployment may be experiencing.

-If the service itself if functionning properly but you keep getting errors (perhaps reported as 400 HTTP errors) when making calls to the Semantic Kernel, check that you have correctly entered the values for the following settings:
+If the service itself if functioning properly but you keep getting errors (perhaps reported as 400 HTTP errors) when making calls to the Semantic Kernel, check that you have correctly entered the values for the following settings:
 - Completion:AzureOpenAI
 - Completion:DeploymentOrModelId
 - Completion:Endpoint